Code-Institute-Submissions/OdoJoe-D15-Movie-Lovers-Store/README.md

 * Goal - Implement a very standard and common shopping cart/bag function

-* Action - I processed an prder of a number of stock items.
+* Action - I processed an order of a number of stock items.

 * Expected Outcome - The stock items would gather in a structured order in the cart and display a user friendly summary.